nhaun24/Kiosk/README.md

 # Kiosk
 .py code for use with onrealm PC based Kiosks, to automate the startup procedure.
+	This code uses a mix of Python librarys and Git to make your onrealm public facing kiosks 100% remote and in no need of interaction.
+ 	The code starts by checking for updates on the main branch of this repository, then downloads them.
+It then goes on to open QZ-Trey, which is vital for printing from the kisok software.
+   	After that, it looks through the config.ini file to locate the URL and credentials for your onrealm instance.
+From there it goes about navigating the website to land you on the kiosk page.
+    	Finally it waits for however long you have it set for in the config.ini file, then either closes all apps, or shutsdown the host depending on your preferences.
+     This code is commented pretty hevily, and what is not explained in the code, will most likely be in this read me.

 PREREQS*******************************************